-Application : Applied Explanation on application of the practice : The Board of Directors is currently comprised of persons with a diverse range of qualifications, experiences and skills.
-These include qualified engineers, accountants, a banker and a lawyer, with diverse experience including in the downstream oil & gas industry, banking, corporate advisory, finance and venture capital work, all of which brings to the Board a diverse pool of highly talented individuals who are able to critically review and provide the Board and Senior Management candid views and advice on the strategy, business plans, operations, finance, products and other areas including customer relations and marketing.
-Their diverse cultural backgrounds - Malaysian and Filipino - provide the Board with a balance of understanding in managing the expectations of the stakeholders and, at the same time, the Company's business needs As at 31 December 2023, the Board was comprised of nine (9) members, four (4) of whom were women Directors.
-Of the four (4) women Directors, two (2) were Independent Directors (one of whom was also the Chairperson of the Nominating Committee), and two (2) were Executive Directors.
+Application : Applied Explanation on application of the practice The Board of Directors currently comprises persons with a diverse range of qualifications, experiences and skills.
+They include qualified engineers, accountants and a banker with diverse experience, including in the downstream oil and gas industry, banking, corporate advisory, finance and venture capital work.
+This diverse pool of highly talented individuals are able to critically review and provide the Board and Senior Management with candid views and advice on the strategy, business plans, operations, finance, products, and other areas including customer relations and marketing.
+Their diverse cultural backgrounds - Malaysian and Filipino - provide the Board with a well-rounded perspective, enabling a balanced approach to managing stakeholders expectations while strategically aligning with the Company's business needs.
+As at 31 December 2024, the Board comprised nine (9) members, three (3) of whom were women Directors.
+Of the three (3) women Directors, one (1) is an Independent Director (and also the Chairperson of the Nominating Committee), while the other two (2) are Executive Directors.
 The Nominating Committee, in recommending candidates, places emphasis on recommending the 'best person' for the job and for the Company regardless of race, religion, gender or social background.
 The same applies to the appointment of Directors to the Board.
 In considering candidates for appointment to the Board, the Nominating Committee places emphasis on the candidates' experience, qualifications, character, integrity, competence and available time to commit to the Company.
-As is the Company's practice of diversity, the Board and indeed the Nominating Committee is also keen to ensure diversity not only in gender but also in relation to age and ethnicity.
-Explanation for departure : Large companies are red to complete the column red to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+As is the Company's practice of diversity, the Board and indeed the Nominating Committee is also keen to ensure diversity not only in gender but also in relation to age and ethnicity Explanation for : departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

+Timeframe :